jlfaucher/executor/README.md

     identityND = {.array~new(.array~new(arg(1))~of(arg(1)))~of{.set~new~~putall(index)~items==1}}

-### Symetric implementations of binary operators
+### Symmetric implementations of binary operators

-Thanks to the support of alternative messages for binary operators, it's now possible to provide symetric implementations of binary operators.
+Thanks to the support of alternative messages for binary operators, it's now possible to provide symmetric implementations of binary operators.

     arg1 ~ "+"( arg2 )